nliautaud/pico-content-editor/README.md

 {{ content_editor }}
 ```

-On your pages content, add editable blocks with the attributes `data-editable`, `data-name` and `end-editable`.
+On your pages content, add editable blocks with the attributes `data-editable`, `data-name` and a closing comment `end-editable`.

 ```html
 ---